 One study, conducted in a Boston grocery store, found that 20% of employees tested positive for coronavirus.
 The study, published in the Journal of Occupational and Environmental Medicine, also found that 76% of the workers who tested positive were asymptomatic.

-But the infection works both ways: Because grocery store workers come in contact with so many different shoppers, they’re also more likely to infect shoppers.
-And for some groups, contracting COVID-19 is significantly more dangerous.
+The infection works both ways: Because grocery store workers come in contact with so many different shoppers, they’re also more likely to infect shoppers.
+For some groups, contracting COVID-19 is significantly more dangerous.

 A study published in the American Journal of Preventive Medicine found that there are at least 25 million Americans living in low-income households who are at higher risk of contracting COVID-19.